Cropster/code-release-slack-messenger-orb/src/README.md

 1. **version**
     Specify version 2.1 for orb-compatible configuration `version: 2.1`
 2. **description**
-    Give your orb a description.
-Shown within the CLI and orb registry
+    The goal is to fetch a list of all the release commits and send the info via Slack
 3. **display**
     Specify the `home_url` referencing documentation or product URL, and `source_url` linking to the orb's source repository.
 4. **orbs**